paras738/OSS-AUDIT_24BCE11185/README.md

 This audit project provided practical experience with Linux systems, scripting, and open-source principles.
 It also highlighted the transparency and flexibility that make open-source software so valuable.

-Project implemented and maintained by Dhruv Chandwani
+Project implemented and maintained by Paras Tripathi